 Please contact the Ts̓zil Learning Centre directly at 604 894 2300 to inquire about courses and programs, and to apply and register.
 The faculty and staff at Ts̓zil are happy to assist you in the process, and will keep you informed about course start dates, times, and other application and registration details.

 Textbooks will be available in class through your instructor.
 Líl̓wat Nation members will have their textbooks paid for by the Nation.
 Other Aboriginal students can check with their Nation's education coordinators to see if their Nation will cover costs.
-All other students will be able to pay for their textbooks in class.
+All other students will be able to pay for their textbooks at the Ts̓zil Learning Centre.

 Address & Map

 125 Lillooet Lake Road

 Tel: 604 894 2300

 Use the Google map above or the following directions to Capilano University's Ts̓zil Learning Centre.